 EDUC 3361 - Exceptional Students, Special Needs, and Inclusive Schooling (3 credits - TG) 3 hour lecture This course examines characteristics of students exhibiting a range of mild, moderate, and severe disabilities and students exhibiting exceptional gifts and talents.
 Diverse educational, cultural, and linguistic backgrounds will be discussed.
 The course also examines methods that can be used in adapting classroom instruction and management of the diverse needs.
 Prerequisite: Education 3010.

 EDUC 3372 - Early Literacy Teaching English as a Second Language (TESL) (3 credits - TG) 3 hours lecture This course will introduce the student to ways of working with young English Language Learners as they begin to acquire early literacy concepts and skills, develop oral language and breadth, and depth of vocabulary knowledge.
 The course will comprise a balanced approach to an early literacy program that is necessary for success in academic literacy.
 Prerequisites: Linguistics 1111 and 1113 or Education 2371.
-EDUC 4020 - Practicum II (6 credits) 9 week practicum This practicum focuses on professional responsibilities, planning for learning, facilitating learning, assessment, and the classroom environment.
-Students are expected to be directly involved in all aspects of teaching progressing from 50% and achieving 100% for at least three weeks of the practicum.
-Prerequisite: Education 3010.
-Corequisites: Education 4101 and 4201.
+EDUC 4020 - Practicum II (6 credits) 9 week practicum This practicum II experience focuses on inquiry, reflective planning as well as teaching and assessment practices, including an action research project.
+Students will be expected to be directly involved in all aspects of teaching for 50% by the third week, 75% by the end of the sixth week and 100% during the final three weeks of the practicum.
+Prerequisite: Education 3010 Corequisites: Education 4101 and 4201.
 EDUC 4101 - Program of Studies and Curriculum Instruction in Teaching Art (3 credits) 3 hours lecture This course examines the fundamental knowledge, understanding, values, attitudes, skills, and processes required to implement an effective program of studies for Teaching Elementary Art in Alberta schools.
 The course will address relevant instructional methodologies, unit planning, curriculum integration, and resource development.
 Students will investigate a range of assessment strategies to meet student needs.
 Prerequisite: Education 3010.

 Corequisites: Education 4020 and 4201.

-EDUC 4104 - Program of Studies and Curriculum Instruction in Teaching Music (3 credits) 3 hours lecture This course is designed to provide musical experiences which will help the student gain skills to appropriately enhance the musical growth of children in K - 6 classrooms.
+EDUC 4104 - Program of Studies and Curriculum Instruction in Teaching Music

+(3 credits) 3 hours lecture

+This course is designed to provide musical experiences which will help the student gain skills to appropriately enhance the musical growth of children in K-6 classrooms.
 The course participant's personal skill and understanding of musical concepts will be developed; musical needs and capabilities of young children will be investigated; methods of teaching music to young children will be presented through observation and application.

 Prerequisite: Education 3010.

 Pre or Corequisite: Education 4105.